eduinlight/file-service-frontend/README.md

 # Aplicación Frontend

-This is the file-service-frontend project.
+This is the board-frontend project.

 ## Development mode